The Medicare Teen Dental Plan closed on 31 December 2013.

 Providing services under the Child Dental Benefits Schedule

 - Before starting a consultation, you should check your patient’s CDBS eligibility and balance.
 You can do this through Health Professional Online Services (HPOS) or by calling 132 150.
+When calling, you will need to enter your 6 digit provider number.
+If required, please insert zeros at the beginning to make up a total of 6 digits.
 To access HPOS you need a valid Medicare Public Key Infrastructure (PKI) certificate.
-Find out more about HPOS
+Find out more about HPOS.

 - Before providing services, you must discuss and obtain consent from the patient or their parent/guardian to the basic dental services needed, and the costs associated with the services.
 Consent to all services and costs must be documented in writing before the end of the visit